Pick the one you want most

 The Future of Sleep Apnea Genetics

 The future of genetic research, above all, holds some excitement as scientists expect to discover many more sleep apnea genes in the next 10 years.
 This may help to better understand disease processes while allowing for potential new interventions.
+Advanced candidate gene study methods and large-scale genome-wide association study projects will continue to uncover novel genetic variants associated with obstructive sleep apnea and central sleep apnea.

 As we learn more about the genetic basis of sleep apnea, we may have the ability to: